Notify me

 Surrealism, an avant-garde movement of the 20th century, inspired watch designs that embraced dreamlike and fantastical elements.
 Some watches incorporated imaginative motifs, asymmetrical shapes, and unconventional materials, reflecting the surrealists’ desire to break away from traditional norms and explore the subconscious.
 A great example is the Cartier Crash (no longer shown on the Cartier website):

-In the mid-20th century, Pop Art influenced watch designs with vibrant colors, bold graphics, and playful imagery.
+In the mid-20th century, Pop Art influenced watch designs with vibrant colours, bold graphics, and playful imagery.
 Watches during this period often featured whimsical and unconventional designs, incorporating popular culture references.
 The focus on mass appeal and consumer culture translated into watches that were both artistic and accessible.
 An example is the Swatch Roy Lichtenstein watch.

 The Postmodernist movement challenged traditional design norms and embraced eclecticism.
 Watch designs influenced by Postmodernism often featured a mix of styles, materials, and cultural references.
 This period saw experimentation with unconventional shapes and the incorporation of diverse design elements.